Children's Hospital Foundation General Grants application guidelines 2012

 IF GRANT APPLICATION IS SUCCESSFUL

-Successful applicants will be required to provide a full report and financial acquittal to Children's Health Foundation at a minimum annually, depending on program support.
+Successful applicants will be required to provide a full report and financial acquittal to Children's Hospital Foundation at a minimum annually, depending on program support.

 Grant terms and conditions will be outlined to recipients in their award letter.